Oak Alley Plantation Hours and Admission

-Known as the Grande Dame of the Great River Road, the 200-plus-year-old Oak Alley Plantation in Vacherie, Louisiana, sprawls along the banks of the Mississippi River.
-Designated a National Historic Landmark, knowledgeable historical interpreters paint a picture of life for the free and enslaved men, women, and children who called this plantation home.
-Guides also share the story of the land itself from sugar plantation, investment property, and cattle ranch to the present-day historic site that’s dedicated to preserving the past.
+Oak Alley Plantation in Vacherie, Louisiana sprawls along the banks of the Mississippi River.
+Designated a National Historic Landmark, knowledgeable historical interpreters paint a picture of life for the free and enslaved men, women, and children who once resided here.
+Guides also share the story of the land itself from being a sugar plantation, investment property, and cattle ranch to the present-day historic site that’s dedicated to preserving the past.

-Whether you tour the elegant antebellum mansion and poignant slavery exhibit on a day trip or take a mini vacation to Louisiana’s River Region with a stay at the Oak Alley Plantation Restaurant & Inn, the plantation is a postcard-pretty destination that sheds light on the realities of the past.
+Whether you tour the antebellum mansion and poignant slavery exhibit on a day trip or stay overnight at the Oak Alley Plantation Restaurant & Inn, the plantation is a significant destination that sheds light on the realities of the past.

 Here is some additional information to help plan your visit.